getsentry/sentry-ruby/docs/config.rst

 .. describe:: logger

-    The name of the logger used by Sentry.
+    The logger used by Sentry.
 Default is an instance of Raven::Logger.

     .. code-block:: ruby